krishnac7/Altair/verilog/README.md

 // do not use regs otherwise
 FF a_register_name (.clk(i_clk), .d(a_register_name_d), .q(a_register_name_q));

-// only use combinational "always" block if you really know what you are doing and you cannot do it
+// only use combinational "always" block (with blocking '=') if you really know what you are doing and you cannot do it
 // cleanly using "generate" blocks

 // Stay compliant with IEEE verilog-2005